juice-shop/pwning-juice-shop/introduction/motivation.md

 Many of the existing vulnerable web applications were very rudimental in their functional scope.
-So the aim of the Juice Shop also was to give the impression of a functionally complete e-commerce application that could actually exist like this "in the wild".
+So the aim of the Juice Shop also was to give the impression of a functionally complete e-commerce application that could actually exist like this in the wild.

 [^1]: https://www.owasp.org